mastrojs/mastrojs.github.io/data/guide/server-side-components-and-routing.md

 ## Routing and page handlers

-Files in the `routes/` folder are sent out unmodified to your website's visitors – except for files ending in `.server.js` or `.server.ts`.
-These files should contain JavaScript functions that handle the generation of the page in question – these functions are often called _page handlers_.
+Files in the `routes/` folder are sent out unmodified to your website's visitors – except for files ending in `.server.js` (and if you're using Mastro on the terminal, also `.server.ts` and `.client.ts` TypeScript files).

+The `.server.js` files should contain JavaScript functions that handle the generation of the page in question – these functions are often called _page handlers_.

 When a visitor requests a page of your website, the right file needs to be found.
 This process is known as _routing_.
 Once the route is found, the code in the handler is run, and the resulting page is sent to your website's visitor.